 LEARN MORE

-Children and teens’ hip conditions are much different than hip conditions in adults, so where you take them matters.
 We know that you want to bring your child to the best pediatric hip doctors possible.
 The orthopedic specialists at Children’s are trained in recognizing and treating pediatric hip conditions and working with children to help them recover more quickly.
 We work with patients and their families to set and reach goals together.
-Our Hip Program is led by Tim Schrader, MD, Orthopedic Surgeon with Children’s Physician Group–Orthopaedics and Sports Medicine.
+Our Hip Program is led by Tim Schrader, MD, who serves as the Medical Director of our Hip Program and Surgical Director of Scottish Rite Hospital.

 Orthopedic surgeons